ebourg/StrataDocs/pages/intro/features/product_coverage.md

 <a id="examples-footnote" href="#examples"><sup>3</sup></a>
 Code examples are included in the strata-examples module.
 This also indicates that the command-line tool includes an example portfolio and report for the asset class.

+<a id="cds-footnote" href="#cds"><sup>4</sup></a>
+The CDS product and pricing model is currently being reviewed and refactored.
+Applications should expect the CDS product model and pricers to change incompatibly in a subsequent release.

 Work is ongoing to broaden asset class coverage, to integrate the existing coverage into the Calculation API, and to provide examples.